vacekj/listen-to-ethereum/README.md

 - [ ] chain selector
 - [ ] mute/unmute by clicking on volume button
-- [x] debouncing / anticrash => sound queue system, delay at least 50ms of each other
 - [ ] better animation
 - [ ] Add click for sound reminder
 - [ ] nicer UI